NASA’s many science missions now include learning how to deflect killer asteroids

-Late Tuesday night, NASA is poised to embark on another groundbreaking mission — this one designed to eventually save Earth from a killer asteroid by testing whether a spacescraft can nudge a celestial body in a way that will alter its orbit.
-It’s just the latest in a series of missions that this year have included a rover looking for signs of life on Mars, a small helicopter that continues to fly through the Red Planet’s skies, and the possible launch of the most powerful telescope ever to go to space, capable of looking back in time to the early days of the universe.
+Late Tuesday night, NASA is poised to embark on another groundbreaking mission — this one designed to eventually save Earth from a killer asteroid by testing whether a spacecraft can nudge a celestial body in a way that will alter its orbit.
+It is just the latest in a series of missions that this year have included a rover looking for signs of life on Mars, a small helicopter that continues to fly through the Red Planet’s skies and the possible launch of the most powerful telescope ever to go to space, capable of looking back in time to the early days of the universe.

 Tuesday’s launch at 10:21 p.m.
 Pacific time — 1:21 a.m.
 Wednesday on the East Coast — is set to see a SpaceX Falcon 9 rocket lift off from Vandenberg Space Force base in California.
 On its tip it will carry a refrigerator-sized spacecraft that will fly 6.7 million miles, hunting a small asteroid about the size of a football stadium before going kamikaze and crashing into it at 15,000 mph, likely next September.